When Hitler committed suicide on 30th April 1945, he set in motion the detailed plan to dispose of Hitler’s body.

 Fighting continued for a number of days after Hitler killed himself.
 On the morning of the 2nd May, however, the Soviets captured the Reich Chancellery and a couple of days later on the 4th May, the burnt remains of two bodies – one male, one female – were found in the garden.

 The bodies were exhumed and secretly transported to SMERSH (the Red Army’s counter-intelligence agency) of the 3rd Assault Army in Buch, a district of Berlin.
 On May 11th, the jaw bone that was foud in the shallow crater was verified as Hitler’s.
 This was done by Hitler’s personal dentist and cross-referenced and confirmed via existing dental records.

 In early June 1945, the bodies of Hitler, Braun, Joseph and Magda Goebbels were moved from Buch to Finow.
-Here, the SS guard that buried Hitler identified the the remains as the very same of those in the Chancellery garden.
+Here, the SS guard that buried Hitler identified the remains as the very same remains found in the Chancellery garden.

 The bodies were then buried in a forest in Brandenburg (outskirts of Berlin) on 3rd June, and finally exhumed and moved to the SMERSH unit’s new facility in Magdeburg.

 In Magdeberg, the bodies were put in five non-descript wooden boxes and buried on 21 February 1946.
 That wasn’t their final resting place, however.

 In 1970, the facility was swapped from SMERSH to the control of the KGB.
 Authorities grew concerned that, if known, the burial site of Hitler would become a shrine for neo-Nazis, and so the KGB director Yuri Andropov ordered that the remains be dug up again and destroyed.